- 911 call centers serve as the first response to emergency situations and are funded primarily through taxes and grants.

 - Community services include parks and recreation, health initiatives, public transportation, and other services.

 - The wages and salaries paid to elected and appointed city officials and city staff take up a large portion of city budgets.

 - Conflicts of interest occur when a city official or an employee becomes directly or indirectly interested in any contract with the city.

-- A COLA is used in determining the maximum amount an elected city official can be paid, and is based on consumer price index changes as determined by the Department for Local Government.
-COLAs may also often given to city employees each year.
+- A COLA is used in determining the maximum amount an elected city official can be paid.
+It is based on consumer price index changes as determined by the Department for Local Government.
+Cities may also provide COLAs to city employees.

 - Cities often have to borrow to complete long-term projects.
-They have a number of attractive financing options available to them as municipalities.
+They have several attractive financing options available to them as municipalities.

 - Prescription drug abuse has increased statewide, partly due to 'pill mills' which prescribe medications without medical justification.
 Kentucky has made resources available to help end abuse and allow you to report suspected pill mills anonymously.